scheinerman/Clines.jl/README.md

 # Clines
-Circles and lines in the plane
+Circles and lines in the plane.